quargsgreene/quargsgreene.github.io/README.md

   Tech Stack: HTML, CSS, Three.js

   Like [Looping Shape Cereal](https://github.com/quargsgreene/looping-shape-cereal), I once more became inspired by the idea of stim boards and created a   three-dimensional version.
-With just one click of the 'Wee!' button, the user can watch elbow and hand flesh-textured and cone meshes in the shape of fusilli pasta rotate and move around the scene while also having the capability to click in order to rotate the scene such that one has the choice of multiple different groupings of instruments to emphasize within the corresponding song during streaming.
+With just one click of the 'Wee!' button, the user can watch elbow and hand flesh-textured and cone meshes in the shape of fusilli pasta rotate and move around the scene while also having the capability to click in order to rotate the scene such that one has the choice of multiple different groupings of instruments to emphasize within the corresponding song during streaming using one's cursoor.
 You can view the code [here](https://github.com/quargsgreene/rotating-flesh-spirals).

 * [Equivocal Pixel Chimney](https://quargsgreene.github.io/equivocal-pixel-chimney/dist/index.html)